-225 hours paid work experience
+75 hours paid work experience per unit

 Ford ASSET work experience.
 Students will be placed with sponsoring dealer at start of training program.
-This course is based on paid work experience at the sponsoring dealership.
-Assessment of student is performed by ASSET coordinator in discussion with appropriate dealership personnel.
+The course is based on paid work experience at the sponsoring dealership.
+Assessment of student will be performed by ASSET coordinator in discussion with appropriate dealership personnel.
 Student is expected to work in the area of emphasis that is concurrent with area of training most recently completed at the college.
 Allows students to further develop skills attained in classroom setting.
-Must be repeated 5 times for a total of 15 units.
+Must be repeated 5 times for a total of 13 units.

-SPECIAL STUDIES OR PROJECTS IN AUTOMOTIVE TECHNOLOGY 1-3 UNITS
+199 SPECIAL STUDIES OR PROJECTS IN AUTOMOTIVE TECHNOLOGY

 Individual study, research or projects in Automotive Technology under instructor guidance.
 Written reports and periodic conferences required.
 Content and unit credit to be determined by student/instructor conferences and the Office of Instruction.
-May be repeated for a maximum of 9 units
+May be repeated for a maximum of 9 units.

-200 ASEP - ORIENTATION
+200 ASEP-ORIENTATION